 Wilton's Music Hall opened in 1858 on the site of a pub which had included a concert room.
 It closed in 1880 to became a Wesleyan Mission Hall (1888 - 1956) then a rag warehouse (until 1966).
 It was the winner of the London heat of the first 'Restoration' TV programme and is often used for filming.
 It retains carved plaster balconies on twisted cast iron columns and a stage at an apsidal end.

 This was laid out by Nicholas Barbon in 1682-3 with the houses occupied by sea captains and wealthy merchants.
 There was a Danish Church in the middle which was demolished in 1869 for St Paul's School.
 A court house and prison, whose cells are now displayed in the Museum of London, was built in 1700 on the south side.
 The houses declined and although they survived the Blitz were demolished as slums in the 1960s.

 Go around clockwise to the SE

 and continue through the park.
-Exit onto Cable Street and go left
+Exit onto The Highway and go left.

 St George's in the East was built in 1714-29 under the '50 New Churches Act' by Nicholas Hawksmoor.
 It was burned out in WWII and remained as a roofless ruin until 1963 when a new smaller church and some flats were built within it.